HDSB-IRS/TEJ-Notes/README.md

-# ICS3
+# TEJ

-See the notes section for various notes referred to throughout the course.
+See the notes section for various programming notes referred to throughout the course.